tayljordan/ais/readme.md

 - **Emissions Reporting**: Enable sustainability tracking by monitoring vessel activities.
 - **Data Science Projects**: Develop machine learning models for route prediction and anomaly detection.

-## Visualization

-The static map provides a global visualization of the AIS data for the 10,000 vessels.
-It can be found at `static/map.png` within this repository.

 ## Contribution

 If you'd like to contribute: